IHE/pharm-mpd/input/pagecontent/usecases.md

 ###  Hospital-Community interface
    1. admission
    2. discharge
-   3. reconcilliation as a whole
+   3. reconciliation as a whole

 [comment]: # (MMA)